AnthonyDipilato/Buttons/README.md

 # Buttons for Arduino

 Simple class for debouncing button inputs in Arduino.
-I use the internal pull up resistors because I am lazy.
+I use the internal pull up resistors because I am too lazy to solder pull up resistors.
 If you are not like me,  you can change the pinmode in the Buttons.cpp file.

 ### Setup